Watch your step, winter’s here

 Grand Junction-based National Weather Service Meteorologist Scott Stearns said Tuesday morning that Rifle received close to an inch of snow accumulation early this week.

-With another storm system moving in, Rifle is expected to receive about another inch of snow throughout the weekend.
+With another storm system moving in, the town is expected to receive about another inch of snow throughout the weekend.
 Wind speeds are also expected to increase Thursday and Friday.

 “Thursday afternoon, winds should be gusting 20 miles per hour,” he said.
 “It’s really not until Friday you see the strongest gusts, at 25 miles per hour.

-“Saturday into Sunday and maybe through Monday, there’s sporadic chances of snowfall throughout that time.”
+“Saturday into Sunday and maybe through Monday, there’s sporadic chances of snowfall throughout that time,” he added.

 Snowfall in Rifle over December is expected to reach eight inches, Stearns said.